 The early work of Jacobson provided a framework for the development of biofeedback therapy.
-Another researcher, Johann Schultz, refined his contribution to the early development of biofeedback with his Autogenic Training, this technique used crude electrical equipment to produce deeplow arousal that produced a quieting effect on the autonomic nervous system.
+Another researcher, Johann Schultz, refined his contribution to the early development of biofeedback with his Autogenic Training, this technique used crude electrical equipment to produce low arousal that brought about a quieting effect on the autonomic nervous system.
 By the time the 1960's arrived, these new disciplines developed into biofeedback therapy that was introduced by the biofeedback research society in Santa Monica.

 The Different Types Of Biofeedback

-There are several different types of biofeedback used to provide feedback that can be used to understand and control human physiology.
-Each biofeedback has its own set of indications,and the point of the therapy is to learn to understand the indications provided by the biofeedback to learn how to control the specific physiological functions.
+There are several different types of biofeedback used to provide feedback that can then be utilized to understand and control human physiology.
+Each biofeedback has its own set of indications and the point of the therapy is to learn to understand the indications provided by the biofeedback to learn how to control the specific physiological functions.
 Regulating physiological functions provides the user the ability to alleviate symptoms of many different ailments, both mental and physical.

 This is a list of the different types of biofeedback used for therapy:

 - Brainwave Biofeedback - an EEG machine provides biofeedback on brainwave activity.
-Multiple sensors are placed on the head,andthe machine provides feedback on brainwave activity.
+Multiple sensors are placed on the head and the machine gives feedback on brainwave activity.
 This biofeedback is then used to learn how to regulate the activity.